BagToad/Zendesk-Link-Collector/README.md

 ## Configuration
 Access the configuration page to set link regex patterns you would like to aggregate from tickets.

+You can download [a sample JSON file](./samples/link-patterns.json) as a starter.
+You can import it from the configuration page.

 ### Google Chrome and Firefox

 Click the ⚙️ icon in the top-right corner of the extension popup to open the configuration page.